 Together the two institutions form one of the most comprehensive sources in the nation for the study of colonial and U.S. history and culture.
 HSP’s strength in manuscripts complements the Library Company’s strength in printed materials.
 The Library Company’s collections reflect the whole range of early American print culture, including books, pamphlets, and magazines from all parts of the country, as well as books imported from Britain and the Continent.
 HSP’s archival collections richly document the social, cultural, and economic history of a region central to many aspects of the nation’s development.
 The Balch Institute collections bring the HSP new strength in documenting ethnic and immigrant history, with significant holdings of ethnic newspapers, records of benevolent societies and other local and national ethnic organizations, and personal papers of prominent leaders in ethnic and immigrant communities.
 Both collections are strong in local newspapers and printed ephemera; the print and photograph collections of both libraries are rich in images of the Philadelphia region and graphics by local artists.
 The two libraries combined have extraordinary strength in the history of women and African Americans, popular literature, business and banking, popular medicine, philanthropy and reform, education, natural sciences, technology, art, architecture, German Americana, American Judaica, and a host of other subjects.

-Short-term Fellowships Offered by the Library Company of Philadelphia
+Short-term Fellowships Awarded by the Library Company of Philadelphia

-- The Library Company’s Program in African American History offers four short-term Mellon Scholar fellowships (which carry a special stipend of $2,500) to support research in that field for doctoral candidates, PhD holders, and independent scholars.” .
+- The Library Company’s Program in African American History offers four short-term Mellon Scholars Research Fellowships for doctoral candidates, PhD holders, or independent scholars.
 The Mellon Scholars program is designed to increase the participation of scholars from underrepresented backgrounds and others in the field of African American history prior to 1900.
-Fellows are expected to conduct the majority of their research in the Library Company’s collections but may also use the collections of the Historical Society of Pennsylvania.

 - The Davida T. Deutsch Fellowship in Women’s History (offered by the Davida T. Deutsch Program in Women’s History) supports research on any aspect of women’s history documented in the Library Company’s collections.